22 Long Rectangular Living Room Layout Ideas For 2026

 When you want a long room to finally feel balanced, seating that creates its own zone instead of lining the walls can help.

-You can choose a curved sofa paired with round tables to pull the focus inward and visually shorten the room.
+You can choose a curved sofa [Check on Amazon] paired with round tables to pull the focus inward and visually shorten the room.

 @VTHOMENY/INSTAGRAM